 What Triggers Psychosis?

-Psychosis can be triggered by many different medical and mental health issues, as well as occurrences in everyday life.
+Psychosis can be triggered by many different medical and mental health conditions, as well as occurrences in everyday life.
 That makes it important for mental health professionals to conduct a thorough examination of your health as well as your life.
-From this, you and your counselors and support team can determine how best to treat underlying issues while minimizing the psychotic break symptoms and building a plan to avoid future recurrences.
+From this, you and your counselors and support team can determine how best to treat underlying issues while minimizing the psychotic break symptoms and side effects while building a plan to avoid future recurrences.

 Mental health psychosis triggers may include: